Carlos Pizarro Leongómez: Arrest and amnesty

-In 1979 Pizarro was detected in Santander, after a crude attack of the army.
-He and several companions were taken to a military base where they were tortured.
+In 1979 Pizarro was arrested in Santander, after a crude attack of the army.
+He and several companions were taken to a military base where they were imprisoned and tortured.

-Soon they transferred to the jail of La Picota of Bogotá, where other guerrillas were being held.
-He remained in jail for three years.
-He and his companions were freed in 1982 at the beginning of the government of Belisario Betancur after being approved by absolute majority in the Congress under an amnesty law.
+Soon they were transferred to Bogotá, to "La Picota" detention center where other "guerrilleros" were being held.
+He remained in prison for three years.

+He and his companions were freed in 1982 at the beginning of the government of president Belisario Betancur, and after that, full amnesty was granted to them by majority in the Congress.

-After the amnesty, Pizarro continued his guerrilla activities insisting that the government establish a dialogue of peace.
+After the amnesty, Carlos Pizarro Leongómez continued his guerrilla armed activities insisting that the government should establish a dialogue of peace with new and extended benefits.

 Failed peace process

 On 24 August 1984 the sign of the Agreements of Corinto, after an attack that suffered during an ambush of the army (next to other made its companion Iván Marino Ospina) he got hurt next to its companion.
 In spite of the intention to lay down the arms, Pizarro ordered new battles against the army after they also attacked his main amnestied heads or in truce and the camping in truce in Yarumales.

 At the beginning of 1985 in quality of supreme commander, Pizarro announces defeat the truce and the resumption of operations of the guerrilla.
 On 6 November of that same year, Alvaro Fayad orders the taking of the Palace of Justice in Bogotá kidnapping to the magistrates of the high courts, the objective of the taking was the judgment of the president to fail to fulfill the Agreements of Corinto.
 The government ignoring the requests of the group orders the army to attack the building, without surviving the guerrillas nor the hostages who requested ceasefire and the respect to the life.